bountiful-children-s-foundation/marketing_intl_child_nutrition/README.md

 ## Stretch:
 1. Carousel
-2. Team Page - Found in "About Us" Link
+2. Team Page - Found in "Our Team" Link